nanobox-io/nanobox-engine-erlang/README.md

 ---

 ## Help & Support
 *Engine developers are responsible for supporting their published engines.
 Here you should provide information about how users can request help in case of issues.
-You could provide an email address or simply direct them to submit an issue to the project on Github.*
+You can provide an email address or simply direct them to submit an issue to the project on Github.*